rubenwardy/minetest_modding_book/_en/items/creating_textures.md

 ### Transparency

-Transparency is important when designing textures for special nodes, such as glass or water, which players should be able to see through, and for craft item textures.
+Transparency is important when creating textures for nearly all craftitems and some nodes, such as glass.
-It's important to remember that not all editors support transparency, so make sure you choose an editor which is suitable for the textures you wish to create.
+Not all editors support transparency, so make sure you choose an editor which is suitable for the textures you wish to create.

 ## Editors